Welcome to the

 Student Voices

 Student Voices are at the heart of DEN.
-Through blogs, podcasts, creative projects, and personal reflections, students share their journeys of learning and growth.
-These stories highlight how local action connects to global change, and how DEN inspires young people to challenge inequalities, build partnerships, and explore their creativity.
+Through blogs, podcasts, writing long articles, creative projects, and personal reflections.
+Students are encouraged to share their learning and development journeys.
+Their stories demonstrate how local actions are connected to global change and how DEN encourages students to think critically, challenge inequalities, build partnerships, and explore their creativity.
 Highlights include:

-• Creative pieces such as poetry, photography, and student-designed posters.
+- Creative expressions such as poetry, photography, and student-designed posters.

 Our SDG Focus